ARCHIVED-mean-stack/session-11/README.md

         Recipe.find(function (err, recipes) {
             if (err)
                 res.send(err);
             res.json(recipes);
         });
     });

 // REGISTER OUR ROUTES -------------------------------
-// all of our routes will be prefixed with /api app.use('/api', router);
 ```

-Test getting and creating.
+Test getting and creating in postman.
 Log into mongo cli and use `db.recipes.remove({})` to destroy them if necessary.

 ##Routes for Single Recipes (id)